notional-finance/agents/README.md

 ## Configuration and Deployment

-An example configuration file and docker-compose.yml can be found in the example folder.
+An example configuration file and `docker-compose.yml` can be found in the `examples` folder.
 A simple flash swap liquidator is included in `contracts/UniFlashSwap.sol` and can be deployed by running the `contracts/deploy.ts` script in the same folder.
 An example liquidator script using [OpenZeppelin Defender](https://openzeppelin.com/defender/) is included in `examples/defender.js`.

-If deploying in Kubernetes, a sample helm chart is included in `example/notional-agent-helm`.
+If deploying in Kubernetes, a sample helm chart is included in `examples/notional-agent-helm`.

 The Docker image is published at `https://hub.docker.com/repository/docker/notional/agents`